This page uses javascript to help render elements, if you have problems please enable javascript.

 Fullerton, CA 92834-6808

-Please, contact Student Business Services at (657) 278-2495 to verify if they received your scholarship check.
+Please, contact Student Business Services (SBS) at (657) 278-2495 to verify if they received your scholarship check.
 Make sure to have your donor make the checks payable to California State University, Fullerton, and include your name and student ID on the check's memo line.
 The donor should also note the term for which you or they would like the funds applied (Fall, Spring, or Fall/Spring) and any enrollment requirements (full-time, half-time).

-Keep in mind that after the check has been sent it may take between 8 to 12 weeks to see the scholarship posted on your account.
 All funding begins disbursing ten days before the start of each semester; so even if your donor sends the check early, you might not see it apply to your account until just before the term.

 How do I submit a request for External Scholarship Needs Analysis or Financial Aid Eligibility Review?